LOST 033 - Ben, There? Done That

 9) "Help me."
 Ben will also eventually confirm Locke's suspicions: In the cabin, he was only pretending to talk to an empty chair.
 I believe him.
 He said he was just as surprised as Locke by the manifestation that occurred, and I mostly believe him.
 And I believe that Ben believed that the manifestation was Jacob, even if I don't believe that it was Jacob.

-The question suggests itself: did The Adversary show up there?
+The question suggests itself: Did The Adversary show up there?
 Something was in that cabin.
 But what?

 But I believe something else, so use this instead, if it pleases you better:

 It strikes me that there might be something else being held inside that ring of ash.
 It strikes me that in the near future, Hurley will chance upon the cabin and see both The Adversary and something else inside, so there is some indication that this figure and The Adversary are separate entities.
-I believe that this encounter was the spirit not of The Adversary or The Island, but of a human from the lineage of humans who have serve as physical hosts for the spiritual presence of The Island and/or The Adversary—a spirit who, for whatever reasons, actually is bound within the ring of ashes.
+I believe that this encounter was the spirit not of The Adversary or The Island, but of a human from the lineage of humans who have served as physical hosts for the spiritual presence of The Island and/or The Adversary—a spirit who, for whatever reasons, actually is bound within the ring of ashes.
 Who?

 Time being as weird a construct as it is on the island, it could be anyone from past present or future.